finos/common-domain-model/documentation/source/event-model.rst

 The only mandatory attributes of a business event are:

 * The event instruction.
-This is a list of ``Instruction`` objects, each representing a compositive primitive instruction applied to a single (before) trade state.
+This is a list of ``Instruction`` objects, each representing a composite primitive instruction applied to a single (before) trade state.
 This attribute is of multiple cardinality, so a business event may impact multiple trades concurrently and result in multiple (after) trade states.
 * The event date.
 The time dimension has been purposely ommitted from the event's attributes.
 That is because, while a business event has a unique date, several time stamps may potentially be associated to that event depending on when it was submitted, accepted, rejected etc, all of which are *workflow* considerations.

+Event Composition
+"""""""""""""""""

 An example composition of primitive instructions to represent a complete lifecycle event is shown below.
 The event represents the *partial novation* of a contract, which comprises the following: